JohnWCartmell/ERScript/html/change-9-Jul-2023.md

 2. Replace leg of code in `newERmodel2.xpath_enrichment.module.xslt` that is reached when `identifying/inherited` and replace by a termination and a message that references this change note.

 ### Testing
+Rebuild meta model and all selected examples and check validation reports.

 ### Completion Date
+Testing completed 12 July 2023